Frequently Asked Questions

 Yes!
 You’re never too old for braces!

 Adults can have orthodontic treatment at any age.
-In fact in certain circumstances it can be a much better choice to avoid having other complex and expensive convential dental treatments such as cosmetic crowns and veneers on the front teeth.
+In fact, in certain circumstances it can be a much better choice to avoid having other complex and expensive conventional dental treatments such as cosmetic crowns and veneers on the front teeth.